sjkiss/cesdata2/README.md

 # Outstanding Issues

+1.  **2015 Web Survey**

-1. The 2015 Web survey is currently included in the package, but there have been almost no variables recoded.
+The 2015 Web survey is currently included in the package, but there have been almost no variables recoded.

-2. Value labels
+2.  **Value labels**

 Right now, all the original CES files are imported via the `haven` package which creates this very awkward `labelled` class variable